 However the trick here is to mix it up a bit.

-And getting a height adjustable standing desk to use alongside your regular sitting desk is a big help.
+And getting a height adjustable standing desk to use alongside your regular sitting desk can be a big help.

-Because being able to alternate between standing and sitting during the day can go a long way to keeping you healthy and pain-free.
+Because being able to alternate between standing and sitting during the day will go a long way towards keeping you healthy and pain-free.